mohamoha/ihome/docs/development.md

 $ git push origin x.x.x
 ```

-## 8. Finish your development, publish this module when your project is ready being published.
+## 8. publish this module

+when your project is ready being published.

 ```bash
 $ spm doc publish